 Also of interest is that Clarendon has more people living here who work in computers and math than 95% of the places in the US.

-Clarendon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Clarendon doesn't have a public transportation system that people use for their commute.

 The per capita income in Clarendon in 2022 was $26,923, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $107,692 for a family of four.
 However, Clarendon contains both very wealthy and poor people as well.